The

 “But what about the kids?!"

-Kids don’t develop eating disorders by looking at strangers’ bodies.
-They develop them from adults judging bodies, who teach them that their bodies are report cards.
+Kids don’t develop eating disorders simply by looking at strangers’ bodies.
+They learn, over time, from the messages surrounding those bodies—especially the messages adults they look up to model.
+When adults judge bodies, they teach children that their bodies are report cards.
 That bodies are open for public critique.
 This conditioned, ingrained fear is one of the ways eating disorders take root.

-Teach them critical reasoning instead!
+Teach them to love themselves instead!
 Teach them to question the messaging they're sold.
 Teach them systems, critical reasoning, and media literacy.
-Teach them compassion and empathy, teach them to put themselves in other people's shoes!
+Teach them compassion and empathy, teach them to put themselves in other people's shoes.
 But this?
 This is teaching them shame and that their worth is tied directly to how we look and what people think about us based solely on our looks.

-Kids aren't sponges; they're discerning, too.
+Kids aren't necessarily sponges; they can be discerning, too.
 You can teach them to be, if you will first learn for yourself.

 What's often really happening here is the displacement of discomfort.
 You feel something (fear, jealousy, anxiety about your own body), you slap it on a stranger, and suddenly their body becomes the problem you’re “concerned” about instead of the feeling you don’t want to sit with.
 We project onto them what we refuse to face in ourselves.